Y.A.G.I

-Young And Getting It, stylized as Y.A.G.I, is the debut studio album of Nigerian rapper Lil Kesh.
-Released through YBNL Nation on March 17, 2016, the album features vocals from Phyno, YCEE, Wale, Patoranking, Adekunle Gold, Olamide, Davido, Viktoh and Chinko Ekun with music production from in-house producers Young Jonn and Pheelz.
+Young And Getting It, abbreviated as Y.A.G.I, is the debut studio album by Nigerian rapper Lil Kesh.
+Released through YBNL Nation on March 17, 2016, the album features appearances from guest acts Phyno, Ycee, Wale, Patoranking, Adekunle Gold, Olamide, Davido, Viktoh and Chinko Ekun with music production from Shizzi and in-house producers Young Jonn and Pheelz.